 Often when we see everyone else around us doing something, it feels like it won’t work for us.
 Since we are not the first or the originator, the idea was already used, and we have to come up with something new.

-We feel like if we create another version of what’s already out in the info product market, that we will be an imposter, a fraud!
+We feel like if we create another version of what’s already out in the course market, that we will be an imposter, a fraud!

 But this simply isn’t the case!